Jehovah28/Powershell/Office 365/ReadMe.md

 Note: Currently only on german systems, but it is easy to change for other languages

 And it tries to import the module MSOnline.
 If it fails your not able to run the function.

+German help is include in the XML-file in the subfolder de-DE

 TODO:
 improve error handling